 Adobe Capture is an interesting tool.
 It scans any image for objects, patterns, and fonts.
 This allows you to turn raster images into editable vector images, utilize detected patterns in designs, and finally get the name of that cool-looking font you see on that one storefront every day.
 Without a doubt, Capture will prove extremely useful to any designer.

 All three of these apps are free to download, and you can use them for as long as you wish without paying.
-However, if you want access to cloud storage, you’ll need to pay $1.99 a month in exchange for 20 GB.
+However, if you want access to cloud storage in Comp and Capture, you’ll need to pay $1.99 a month in exchange for 20 GB.

 These apps were also clearly made to be used in conjunction with Adobe’s desktop design programs like Illustrator and InDesign.
-To access those, you’ll either to need to pay for them separately ($20.99 a month each), or get them in the Adobe Creative Cloud Suite, which includes all of Adobe’s programs and costs $52.99 a month.
+To access those on desktop, you’ll either to need to pay for them separately ($20.99 a month each), or get them in the Adobe Creative Cloud Suite, which includes all of Adobe’s programs and costs $52.99 a month.
 (Cloud storage is included in both options.)

 Inspiration can mean the difference between a logo being utterly fantastic or flat-out boring.
 Paper aims to help you with this—not only does it feature a solid set of digital drawing tools, but it also has many features for gaining inspiration from the work of other designers.
 You can practice your skills with the included tutorials and guides, read creativity prompts to get your mind running, then save everything you create in the app’s journaling system (although that’s only in the paid version).
 When you’re in between projects, Paper should prove to be a useful app to take a break with and reenergize your creative spirit.

 If you want access to even more features, such as additional brush and color options, you’ll need to get Paper Pro, which costs $11.99 a year.